AKGaming0001/pokemon-coords/README.md

 - Run `poke_coords.exe`and watch the coords in your discord server.
 - `poke_coords.exe` and `config.json` should be in same directory while running.

+- Note: Webhook Url should start with `https://discord.com...` else the bot won't work.
 ## To-Do

 - [x] Release an .exe file